Colorado State Cup 2019

 This tournament shall be open to all teams comprised of properly registered adult players (as defined by the rules of USSSA) and are in good standing with its member association.

 Each team must provide the following at check-in:

 LAW 4 – GUEST PLAYERS

-There will be a limit of two guest players allowed.
+There will be a limit of four guest players allowed.
 All guest players must have player passes, medical waiver, and signed loan forms (if applicable).

 LAW 5 –GROUPS – may be divided into pools